keboola/wr-snowflake-workspace/README.md

 #### Incremental write:

-for using incremental write, you must have defined primary key on the table
+for using incremental write, you must have defined primary key on the Keboola Connection Storage table

 ```json
 {